scams-research/scams-research.github.io/index.md

 ---

 {{ site.title }} is an academic research group based at the Centre for Computational Chemistry, within the [School of Chemistry](http://www.bris.ac.uk/chemistry/), at the [University of Bristol](https://www.bristol.ac.uk).
+{{ site.title }} is led by [Andrew R. McCluskey](https://mccluskey.scot), a lecturer in the School of Chemistry, and visiting scientist at [Diamond Light Source](https://www.diamond.ac.uk/) and the [European Spallation Source's Data Management and Software Centre](https://europeanspallationsource.se/data-management-software-centre).

 Research in the {{ site.title }} group focuses on developing physics-informed analysis methods for chemical data.
 We work closely with national and international neutron and x-ray scattering facilities, such as the [ISIS Neutron and Muon Source](http://isis.stfc.ac.uk), [Diamond Light Source](https://www.diamond.ac.uk) and [European Spallation Source](https://europeanspallationsource.se), to develop analysis approaches that maximise the information obtained from a scattering experiment.